DeeNeon/warro/README.md

 ## Acknowledges

 - DeeNeon: for the challenge.
-The real one action man.
+The most real one action man in Cabo!
 - Joss: for being a tuberculous all the time.
 - [AjaxLoad.info](http://ajaxload.info/): for their gorgeous .GIF loader.
 - [Sublime Text 2 Dev Builds](http://www.sublimetext.com/dev): I'm in love with this text editor!